-- our expectations regarding our ability to successfully conduct the PolarisDMD trial, and our expectations regarding the timing and results of such trial, including completion of enrollment in 2019, reporting top-line results of this trial in the second half of 2020, the goal of filing of a New Drug Application in early 2021, and the potential consistency of data produced by this trial with prior results from our MoveDMD® trial, as well as any new data and analyses relating to the safety profile and potential clinical benefits of edasalonexent; - our expectations regarding our ability to successfully conduct the GalaxyDMD open-label extension trial, including the anticipated announcement of data from this trial; - · our plans to identify, develop and commercialize novel therapeutics based on our SMART LinkerTM drug discovery platform; - ongoing and planned clinical trials for edasalonexent and other product candidates, whether conducted by us or by any future collaborators, including the timing of initiation of these trials and the anticipated announcement of results; - our plans to enter into collaborations for the development and commercialization of product candidates; - the potential benefits of any future collaboration; - · our ability to receive research and development funding and achieve anticipated milestones under any future collaborations; - · the timing of and our ability to obtain and maintain regulatory approvals for our product candidates; - the rate and degree of market acceptance and clinical utility of any products for which we receive marketing approval; - · our commercialization, marketing and manufacturing capabilities and strategy; - our intellectual property position and strategy; - · our ability to identify additional products or product candidates with significant commercial potential; - · our estimates regarding expenses, future revenue, capital requirements and needs for additional financing; - · developments relating to our competitors and our industry; and - · the impact of government laws and regulations.
+- our expectations regarding our ability to successfully conduct the PolarisDMD trial, and our expectations regarding the timing and results of such trial, including reporting top-line results of this trial in the fourth quarter of 2020, the goal of filing of a New Drug Application in 2021, and the potential consistency of data produced by this trial with prior results from our MoveDMD® trial, as well as any new data and analyses relating to the safety profile and potential clinical benefits of edasalonexent; - our expectations regarding our ability to successfully conduct the GalaxyDMD open-label extension trial, including the anticipated announcement of data from this trial; - our plans to evaluate edasalonexent in a Phase 2 clinical trial in non-ambulatory patients with supportive funding from Duchenne UK; - our plans to explore the potential of edasalonexent as a therapy in indications other than DMD; - our plans to identify, develop and commercialize novel therapeutics based on our Safety Metabolized and Rationally Targeted linker, or SMART LinkerTM, drug discovery platform; - other planned clinical trials for edasalonexent and other product candidates, whether conducted by us or by any future collaborators, including the timing of initiation of these trials and the anticipated announcement of results; - our plans to enter into collaborations for the development and commercialization of product candidates; - the potential benefits of any future collaboration; - our ability to receive research and development funding and achieve anticipated milestones under any future collaborations; - the timing of and our ability to obtain and maintain regulatory approvals for our product candidates; - the rate and degree of market acceptance and clinical utility of any products for which we receive marketing approval, including the likelihood of support for edasalonexent, if approved, by physicians, patient advocates and patients, and the likelihood of coverage and reimbursement by third-party payers; - our commercialization, marketing and manufacturing capabilities and strategy; - our intellectual property position and strategy; - our ability to identify additional products or product candidates with significant commercial potential;

+- our estimates regarding expenses, future revenue, capital requirements and needs for additional financing; - developments relating to our competitors and our industry; and - the impact of government laws and regulations.

 We may not actually achieve the plans, intentions or expectations disclosed in our forward-looking statements, and you should not place undue reliance on our forward-looking statements.
 Actual results or events could differ materially from the plans, intentions and expectations disclosed in the forward-looking statements we make.
-We have included important factors in the cautionary statements included in this Quarterly Report on Form 10-Q, particularly in the "Risk Factors" section, that could cause actual results or events to differ materially from the forward-looking statements that we make.
+We have included important factors in the cautionary statements included in this Annual Report on Form 10-K, particularly in the "Risk Factors" section, that could cause actual results or events to differ materially from the forward-looking statements that we make.
 Our forward-looking statements do not reflect the potential impact of any future acquisitions, mergers, dispositions, collaborations, joint ventures or investments that we may make or enter into.